wp-plugins/popup-express/readme.txt

 = Can I set a custom time interval for the automatic popup? = Yes, you can set a custom time interval for the automatic popup.

+= Can I collect emails with the popup express plugin? = Yes, you can collect email address.

 == Screenshots ==